jegtnes/jegtnes-static/src/work-with-me.md

 ## Quick summary

-I’m an adept web developer, with a varied set of highly practical skills with a front-end focus.
-I’ve worked on every type of project, from rapid prototypes in tight feedback loops to complex projects lasting years, and I am judicious about cutting corners where justified and vehement about building things properly when they should be.
+I’m an adept web developer, possessing a varied set of highly practical skills with a front-end focus.
+I’ve worked on every type of project, from rapid prototypes with tight feedback loops to complex projects lasting years.
+I am vehement about building things properly when they should be, but also judicious about cutting corners where justified.

 While I am not a designer, I have a good eye for design and I love collaborating with designers as early and as frequently as possible, because this helps make better products more efficiently.

 Additionally, I am not a computer scientist and I do not have a computer science background.
 I’m not good at graph theory, I would not know where to begin if asked to reverse a linked tree on a whiteboard, and I am not fantastic at complex application architecture.

 But overall, I am a damn fine generalist web developer, and my foundational skills are based on solid timeless principles.
-I have a few properties that I'm proud of and that other people have praised me for when working with me, if you'd care to read on.

 ## Technologies I work with